drDOOM69GAMING/bluray-dumper/README.md

 ## Player Compatibility

-- **DVD-Video ISO** (dvdauthor + genisoimage, SD MPEG-2): tested & works on standard DVD players, PS4 see's the disc but refused to play it.
+- **DVD-Video ISO** (dvdauthor + genisoimage, SD MPEG-2): tested & works on standard DVD players.
 - **AVCHD ISO** (mkudffs UDF 2.01 → byte-patched to 2.50, BDMV structure, HD video): tested and works on standalone Blu-ray players (confirmed on 3D-capable player).
 Works on VLC, so far it works with everything but consoles.
+    PS4 see's the disc but refused to play it.
 - **MKV**: universal software playback (no disc needed)

 For widest disc player compatibility, choose DVD-Video over AVCHD.